rabbi43/JavaScript-Codes/README.md

-# About This Repository:
-This repository contains javascript files for begginer
+## This repository contains javascript files for begginer.*Actually this is my javascript notes!*